MobyDickDick/TinyLanguage/docs/native_compiler.md

 ## Limitations and known gaps

-- Not all constructs are covered yet; heap operations, classes, and pattern matching are intentionally marked as `NotImplementedError`.
+- Not all constructs are covered yet; classes and pattern matching are intentionally marked as `NotImplementedError`.
 - The VM expects simple numeric/Boolean expressions.
 Type annotations are accepted, but complex type checks still happen in the interpreter.
 - `print` collects output inside the VM but currently does not support formatting or multi-delimiters like the interpreter.
 - Backend flags apply per invocation: the REPL and formatter still use the interpreter path; only `--native-backend` in `tiny_language.py` or `tiny_lang_cli` enables the VM.
-- No heap or object model: pointers, arrays, and classes are not yet represented in bytecode.
+- No object model yet: classes are not yet represented in bytecode.
 Tests needing those features should run against the interpreter for now.

 ## Troubleshooting